-

 • Controlling air quality in confined environments

-• Check thermal stability or degassing kinetics
+• Check the thermal stability or the degassing kinetics

-• Meet regulatory, environmental or safety requirements
+• Meeting regulatory, environmental or safety requirements

 Methodology